bigebesikci/volo-blogs/2022-highlights.md

 <img src="https://i.ibb.co/qjgK7Dj/2022-Highlights.png">

-<h2> Community Talks </h2>
-<p><a href="https://community.abp.io/events" target="_blank">ABP Community Talks</a> is our monthly event that brings together members of the ABP Framework community to discuss and exchange ideas.
-Prior to each event, we collect suggestions from our contributors, monitor trending topics in the industry, and review updates and news related to the ABP Platform to curate the topics for discussion.
-Once the topics are finalized, we announce them through our social media and community channels to ensure everyone is aware and can join in on the conversation.</p>
-<p> We did 10 <a href="https://www.youtube.com/playlist?list=PLsNclT2aHJcOsPustEkzG6DywiO8eh0lB" target="_blank" rel="nofollow">ABP Community Talks Episodes</a> of  and 1 <a href="https://www.youtube.com/watch?v=RFArBh60RSA" target="_blank" rel="nofollow"> ABP Suite webinar</a>.
-You can take a look at them and check out our videos we have on <a href="https://www.youtube.com/c/@volosoft" target="_blank" rel="nofollow">Volosoft YouTube Channel</a>. </p>

 <h2> NuGet Downloads </h2>
 <p> NuGet is a package manager designed specifically for the .NET ecosystem.
 It simplifies the process of creating and consuming packages, thanks to the NuGet client tools.
 By using these tools, developers can easily manage their project dependencies and improve their workflow.</p>
 <p> In 2022, <a href="https://www.nuget.org/packages/Volo.Abp.Core/7.0.1" target="_blank" rel="nofollow">ABP Core NuGet package</a> reached to more than <b>10 millions</b> of download! </p>